PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-11.md

 ---
 ## --- Day 11: Corporate Policy ---

 In today's puzzle, we need to help Santa to choose his next password.
 Santa has a method to create the next password based on previous.
-He does that by *incrementing* his old password string.
-Also because of corporate policy, a password should pass additional requirements like "Passwords may not contain the letters i, o, or l"
+He does that by **incrementing** his old password string.
+Also because of corporate policy, a password should pass additional requirements like `Passwords may not contain the letters i, o, or l`.

 ### Part 1